daniel-rusu/pods4k/README.md

 val containsRetirees = adults.any { it.isRetired() }
 ```

-See [Immutable Arrays](immutable-arrays/README.md) for more specifics along with benchmarks and detailed comparisons
+See [Immutable Arrays](immutable-arrays/README.md) for more specifics along with detailed comparisons against regular
-against regular arrays, read-only lists, and immutable lists.
+arrays, read-only lists, and immutable lists.

 ## Minimum Requirements